 Bruny Island is a treasure trove of fresh produce and artisan producers.
-Located just over an hour from Hobart CBD it’s an ideal weekend escape for locals and a must do for the travelling foodie.
-Here’s our top tips for planning your Bruny Island day trip.
+Located just over an hour from Hobart CBD it’s an ideal weekend escape for locals and a must-do for the travelling foodie.
+These are our top tips for planning your Bruny Island day trip.

-Tasmania had been on our wish list for ages but it always seemed so remote and expensive to get to.
-When I found out we could now fly direct from Brisbane in 2.5 hours I booked our Jetstar Australia flights.
-We only had 5 days for a short getaway but the morning direct flight meant we didn’t waste any time getting out and exploring the city.
+Tasmania had been on our wishlist for ages but it always seemed so remote and expensive to get to.
+When I found out we could now fly direct from Brisbane in 2.5 hours I booked our flights.
+We only had 5 days for a short getaway but the early morning direct flight meant we didn’t waste any time getting out and exploring the city.

 It won’t surprise anyone that the number 1 item on my Hobart plan was a day on Bruny Island immersing ourselves in its food culture.
-Bruny Island cheeses had me hooked at the Brisbane Good Food and Wine show a couple of years ago and I knew that we had to find out more about them, what they are up to now and the other artisan producers on the island.
+Bruny Island cheeses, and the fabulous team that had travelled up to share them, had me hooked when I first met them at the Brisbane Good Food and Wine show a couple of years ago.
+I knew that we had to find out more about them, what they are up to now and learn about the other artisan producers on the island.